NJR Logistics Group Llc

 • 42,000 pounds

-Dry Van Contract Requirements
+Dry Van Freight

 Our main focus is general freight.
 One of our biggest client is Amazon (Crystal City, VA) We have Online Warehouse that sort products according to lines of travel to nearest Distribution Center of Amazon as a cross-dock where all items are sold and shipping to customers.
 We do full loads warehouse to warehouse